mickem/nscp-docs/docs/tutorial/index.md

 # Installation

-TODO: Add section about automating installas and central config
+TODO: Add section about automating installs and central config

 # Security

 ## Account running nsclient++

 By default, the Windows service run as Local System.
-This is simple (no access denied issue), but may lead to security issue if a breach appears (in nsclient++ or in your scripts).
+This is simple (no access denied issue), but may lead to security issue if a breach appears (in NSClient++ or in your scripts).
-As with others solutions, like Microsoft SCOM, you can restrict nsclient++ power by using a Windows account.
+As with others solutions, like Microsoft SCOM, you can restrict NSClient++ power by using a Windows account.

 Needed right will depend on what you want to monitor, but as a basis, you will need an account:
 - Member of the local Windows group Performance Monitor Users.
 Needed to collect performance counters